 6. Mar de Plata

-In the past, Mar De Plata was only known as a special leisure area for the aristocrats.
-However, Mar De Plata has become a tourist attraction for Argentina, which is so famous for its wide coastline of beaches.
+In the past, it was only known as a special leisure area for the aristocrats.
+However, today, it has become one the best places to visit in Argentina, which is so famous for its wide coastline of beaches.

 Facing directly to the Atlantic Ocean, Mar De Plata is never empty of visitors during the holiday season.
 In addition to local tourists, it is not uncommon for foreign visitors to be attracted by the charm of this one beach.
-Being one of the best beaches in Argentina, it looks like Mar De Plata can be the main destination when visiting this exotic country.
+And being one of the best beaches in Argentina, it looks like this place can be the main destination when visiting this exotic country.

-But Mar del Plata is not only famous for its beaches.
-The city also has numerous proposals to choose from between bicycle rides, horseback riding at sunrise or sunset, rock and cliff climbing, trekking, rappelling, and even airplane rides.
+In addition, Mar del Plata is not only famous for its beaches, but the city also has numerous proposals to choose from bicycle rides, horseback riding, rock and cliff climbing, trekking, rappelling, and even airplane rides.
 For lovers of adventure tourism, you can go paragliding, diving, and parachuting.